rfgamaral/docker-gphotos-uploader/README.md

 ## Authentication

-Given that `gphotos-uploader-cli` uses OAuth 2 to access Google APIs, authentication is a bit tricky and envolves a few manual steps.
+Given that `gphotos-uploader-cli` uses OAuth 2 to access Google APIs, authentication is a bit tricky and involves a few manual steps.
 Please follow the guide below carefully, to give `gphotos-uploader-cli` the required access to your Google Photos account.

 ### API credentials